Estate Planning Guide

 Please note, this workbook is not a legal document.
 It is simply a tool to organize the information you will need to share with your attorney and financial advisors, who are completing your estate planning.

-If you need help setting up a charitable gift as part of your estate plan, please contact Dawn Hartman, Director of Planned & Major Giving at 724-589-4611.
+If you need help setting up a charitable gift as part of your estate plan, please contact Dawn Hartman, Director of Strategic Giving at 724-589-4611.